gitter-badger/BeamBot/README.md

 Once the proper libaries are installed, you need to run the `setup.py` script via `python3 setup.py`.

-* If you want to autoconnect, the channel prompt should be answered via the id number gathered by going to `https://beam.pro/api/v1/channels/INSERT_BEAM_STREAM_OWNER_NAME_HERE` and taking that id number.
+* If you want to autoconnect, the channel ID question can either be answered via getting the ID from  `https://beam.pro/api/v1/channels/INSERT_BEAM_STREAM_OWNER_NAME_HERE`, or by entering the channel's name.

  **Example**: Going to `https://beam.pro/api/v1/channels/ParadigmShift3d` returns `{"id":20902,"token":"ParadigmShift3d","online":false,`.
-You would want to take the `20902` (it will be different for another channel) number.
+You would want to take the **20902** (it will be different for another channel) number.

 ###Running: